Here is the original email message I received from Travis:

 “When I tell something to someone and it is less than perfect, I feel like I want to hide.”

-Here we are hearing Travis’s deep shame and fear that he is not perfect, along with the tremendous pressure on him.
+Here we are hearing Travis’ deep shame and fear that he is not perfect, along with the tremendous pressure on him.
 His blushing has everything to do with this.
-The blushing reveals his divided self.
+The blushing reveals his divided self, which mirrors his relationship with his dad.
 Our work together is to clear his shame and fear by integrating all his parts, to end the blushing and anxiety.

 We worked with deepening his skill and comfortability with going inside himself to communicate with his feeling body, with his deep authentic self.